-INDIANAPOLIS — Indianapolis Public Schools will require students and staff who are not vaccinated and voluntarily provided proof to wear masks during the 2021-22 school year.
+INDIANAPOLIS — Indianapolis Public Schools will require all students and staff, regardless of vaccination status, to wear masks in all school buildings.

 Because of a federal mandate, everyone, regardless of vaccination status, must wear masks on buses.